6 ft8 in

 Was a four-year starter at the University of Florida and left as the all-time winningest player in the program’s history…appeared in 130 games and averaged 13.7 points, 6.4 rebounds and 1.1 assists…did not miss a game in his career and started the final 99…is the first player in school history to play on four straight NCAA Tournament teams and to be named All-SEC by the league coaches…was the first Gator to be named to an Associated Press All-America team…as both a junior and senior he was a First–Team All-SEC selection and was a Third Team All-SEC selection in both his freshman and sophomore seasons…finished his career at UF tied for first in games played and ranked in the top 10 in starts (2nd), free throws attempted (2nd), scoring (3rd), free throws made (3rd), field goal percentage (4th), dunks (4th), blocked shots (5th), blocks per game (6th) and double-doubles (7th)…as a senior, was an Associated Press Honorable Mention All- American and was a finalist for the Naismith Player of the Year Award, the Wooden All- American Team and the inaugural Senior CLASS Award…was a team captain and led the Gators in scoring, rebounding, field goal percentage, double-doubles, free throws made and attempted and blocked shots…led the SEC in field goal percentage (26th in NCAA)…as a junior in 2000-01 was an Associated Press Third Team All-American and a finalist for the Wooden All-American Team…led the SEC in field goal percentage (11th in NCAA) and ranked second in defensive rebounds and 10th in free throw percentage…led the Gators in scoring, blocks and free throws made and attempted…averaged 20 points in the NCAA Tournament, fifth among all players in the tournament…as a sophomore, was named to the NCAA All-Final Four Team and to the East Regional All-Tournament Team…set a UF NCAA Tournament record with 27 points in the NCAA Championship game vs. Michigan State…his 10-12 shooting performance (.833) from the field was second only to Bill Walton’s 21-22 (.955) in a championship game…his 85 points scored in the 2000 NCAA Tournament was the third highest total among players in the tournament.

-Full name is Udonis Johneal Haslem…nickname is “U.D.”…married his college sweetheart Faith Rein in the summer of 2013…has three sons, Kedonis, Josiah and Elijah…has two brothers and three sisters…lists his late brother, Samuel Wooten, who died of cancer at the age of 36 in 1999, as the person that made a difference in his life and the person that he most admired…it was Samuel who always took him to the court and had him play with older players…was a leisure service management major at UF…chose his major because it dealt with planning recreation activities and running Boys & Girls Clubs in the community…would eventually like to become the mayor of Miami…was inducted into the first class of the Miami Senior High School Hall of Fame in April 2009 and into the University of Florida Hall of Fame in March 2012…started the Udonis Haslem Children’s Foundation in 2005 to help local kids in need…the mission of his foundation is to promote youth development and self confidence through programs and services designed to enable kids to reach their full personal and educational potential…since its inception the foundation has provided Thanksgiving meals in Overtown and Liberty City as well as to families affected by AIDS and has hosted various toy giveaways…his foundation has an annual back-to-school kickoff celebration to distribute school uniforms and school supplies to underprivileged school-age children that are homeless, victims of domestic violence, abused and fostered…supports the Grandmothers Raising Children Foundation, as well as other various local charities…hosts an annual silent auction and benefit dinner to help raise funds for his foundation…went on a four-day goodwill tour to Jamaica in August of 2009 distributing school supplies, clothes and athletic gear to children…in December of 2013 he opened his first SUBWAY restaurant in Hollywood, FL and now has four SUBWAY restaurants…having struggled with his weight in college he’s a longtime patron of SUBWAY and makes random appearances at his restaurant and personally prepares sandwiches for his customers…also owns one store for each of the following franchises: Starbucks, Einstein Bros.
-Bagels and Auntie Anne’s…has an endorsement deal with Coral Springs Auto Mall…enjoys football and his favorite teams are the Miami Dolphins and Miami Hurricanes…played football until the 10th grade before a knee injury forced him to the sidelines…wears size 18 sneakers.
+Full name is Udonis Johneal Haslem…nickname is “U.D.”…married his college sweetheart Faith Rein in the summer of 2013…has three sons, Kedonis (who accepted a football scholarship to begin play at the University of Toledo in the fall of 2017), Josiah and Elijah…has two brothers and three sisters…lists his late brother, Samuel Wooten, who died of cancer at the age of 36 in 1999, as the person that made a difference in his life and the person that he most admired…it was Samuel who always took him to the court and had him play with older players…was a leisure service management major at UF…chose his major because it dealt with planning recreation activities and running Boys & Girls Clubs in the community…would eventually like to become the mayor of Miami…was inducted into the first class of the Miami Senior High School Hall of Fame in April 2009, into the University of Florida Hall of Fame in March 2012 and into the Miami Sports Hall of Champions in September 2016…received the Alumnus of Distinction Award from the Miami Dade County Public School system in May 2017…started the Udonis Haslem Children’s Foundation in 2005 to help local kids in need…the mission of his foundation is to promote youth development and self-confidence through programs and services designed to enable kids to reach their full personal and educational potential…since its inception the foundation has provided Thanksgiving meals in Overtown and Liberty City as well as to families affected by AIDS and has hosted various toy giveaways…his foundation has an annual back-to-school kickoff celebration to distribute school uniforms and school supplies to underprivileged school-age children that are homeless, victims of domestic violence, abused and fostered…supports the Grandmothers Raising Children Foundation, as well as other various local charities…hosts an annual silent auction and benefit dinner to help raise funds for his foundation…went on a four-day goodwill tour to Jamaica in August 2009 distributing school supplies, clothes and athletic gear to children…is a partner in JFC Miami which received the Franchise Company of the Year Award at the Black Enterprise Entrepreneurs Summit Small Business Awards on May 18, 2017 in Houston, TX…in December 2013 he opened his first SUBWAY restaurant in Hollywood, FL and now has six SUBWAY restaurants…having struggled with his weight in college he’s a longtime patron of SUBWAY and makes random appearances at his restaurants and personally prepares sandwiches for his customers…also is a licensed operator of each of the following: Starbucks (2), Einstein Bros.
+Bagels (2) and a franchise investor of Auntie Anne’s (2)…enjoys football and his favorite teams are the Miami Dolphins and Miami Hurricanes…was asked to speak to the Dolphins at training camp in 2017 by Head Coach Adam Gase…played football until the 10th grade before a knee injury forced him to the sidelines…wears size 18 sneakers.